 We believe that this PDW will be relevant for the majority of the attendants of the RENT conference.
 Not only are the concepts of embeddedness and context traditionally strong research themes at the RENT conference, but also the general call for more social, environmental and suitability focus in entrepreneurship research generally should make this topic broadly appealing.

 Furthermore, the interactive comprehensive format will provide an excellent platform for networking activities across national boundaries and levels of experience; at the PDW as well as later in the conference.

 Finally, the PDW will provide the participants with a clear set of take-aways in terms of:

-– Update on the state of the research on entrepreneurship and embeddedness
+– Update on the state of the research on embeddedness and social innovation

 – Ideas for future research projects and possible collaborations